walterbender/Syllabi/wearables.md

 ----------------------
 </a>

-During both sessions, students will engage in finalizing their working design, documenting technical aspects of the project such as:
+Students will engage in finalizing their working design, documenting technical aspects of the project such as:
 * dimensions,
 * tech drawings,
 * CAD files,